Page 1 of 1 • Share

 - Fair enough!
 But then ask yourself why you are here, or whether this site is even right for your interests and/or personality.
 On G4TW every guest user can access the download links and view the support/tutorial boards; no registration or interaction with other Forum users is necessary.
 These downloads and tutorial boards are probably the main reason you came here for, in the first place?

 We do not take kindly to hostile or otherwise passive-aggressive behaviors, and we have our reasons for doing so.
-First and foremost the fact that we are primarily a Support-focused board, and we don't see why users in need of help should have to wade through low-quality posts in order to find a solution for their problem.
+First and foremost the fact that we are primarily a Support-focused board, and we don't see why users in need of help should have to wade through low-quality/effort messages in order to find a solution to their problem.

 Potential 'accidents' aside, you are more than entitled to whatever negative or otherwise hostile opinions you entertain about G4TW, just not on our platform here.
 Feel free to voice your opinions elsewhere though (and in the process give us free clout ).